Faliscan language

-The Faliscan language is the extinct Italic language of the ancient Falisci, who lived in Southern Etruria.
+The Faliscan language is the extinct Italic language of the ancient Falisci, who lived in southern Etruria at Tiber Valley.
 Together with Latin, it formed the Latino-Faliscan languages group of the Italic languages.
 It seems probable that the language persisted, being gradually permeated with Latin, until at least 150 BC.

 Corpus

 An estimated 355 inscriptions survive, mostly short and dating from the 7th to the 2nd centuries BC.
 Some are written from right to left in a variety of the Old Italic alphabet, derived from the Etruscan alphabet, but they show some traces of the influence of the Latin alphabet.
 An inscription to Ceres of c.
 600 BC, found in Falerii, usually taken to be the oldest example, is written left to right.